Many intended parents and prospective surrogates in Texas ask, “Is surrogacy legal in Texas? Can I pursue a surrogacy journey in this state?”

 Q: Is traditional surrogacy legal in Texas?

 A: Yes, but traditional surrogacy is treated like an adoption, meaning a traditional surrogate must wait 48 hours after a baby is born to relinquish her parental rights.
-All paperwork must be filed after birth, and there may be restrictions on the base compensation a woman can receive as a traditional surrogate.
+According to Texas traditional surrogacy laws, all paperwork must be filed after birth, and there may be restrictions on the base compensation a woman can receive as a traditional surrogate.

 For more information on this surrogacy process, please contact a Texas surrogacy attorney.

-Q: What does a surrogacy agreement in Texas cover, and how does the legal process work?
+Q: What do surrogacy agreements in Texas cover, and how does the legal process work?

 A: Texas surrogacy laws outline the aspects that must be included in a surrogacy contract.
 It requires that the intended parents, any donors, a gestational surrogate and her spouse (if married) be a party to the legal agreement.